This article was written with the expert advice of Matthew Ferguson and Maciej Wiankowski of marketplace growth agency Rich Insight.

 - Other category specialists: GAME sells video games, consoles and accessories.
 Zalando sells fashion.
 AbeBooks sells new, used and rare books.

 - Generalist marketplaces from elsewhere in Europe, but with a small percentage of UK traffic: Allegro from Poland, bol.com from The Netherlands, and eMAG from Romania.

 Across the whole list, OnBuy is the only marketplace for general goods that is focused primarily on the UK.
 While it is good to see a homegrown marketplace on the list, OnBuy has less than a quarter of a percent of Amazon’s UK traffic so is not currently a serious challenger.

 |#||Country||Visits/month||% of Total|

 Amazon is the most popular online marketplace in the UK, with 417 million visits per month.
 This places the UK fourth for Amazon globally, behind the US, Japan, and Germany.
-Amazon’s global gross merchandise volume (GMV) is estimated at $335 billion, making UK GMV approximately $24 billion, based on traffic levels.
+Amazon’s global gross merchandise volume (GMV) is estimated at $335 billion.

 Selling on Amazon UK works in the same way as selling on other Amazon marketplaces, but there is no global account system.
 There are, however, two “unified account” systems – one for Europe and one for North America – enabling businesses to sell across multiple countries within those regions from one account, but not between the two regions.